Control and eradication of American Foulbrood Disease in hives and honey bee colonies

 - Samples for Laboratory Diagnosis of Bee Diseases.

 Notification of presence of AFB

-The Livestock Disease Control Act 1994 requires that anyone who knows or suspects that AFB is present in his or her apiary must notify a DEPI apiary officer (contact details below) or the Director, Animal Biosecurity & Welfare within 12 hours by calling (03) 5430 4525 (24 hours a day) or faxing (03) 5430 4520.
+The Livestock Disease Control Act 1994 requires that anyone who knows or suspects that AFB is present in his or her apiary must notify an apiary officer from the department.

 Failure to notify is to break the law.